wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-for-mobile-application-management/includes/4-explore-app-management-using-intune.md

 You can assign and manage apps on Intune-enrolled devices, and on devices that aren't enrolled to Intune.

+> [!IMPORTANT]
-***Important:** If a device isn't enrolled to Intune, only MAM-aware apps can be managed on that device based on user identity.
+> If a device isn't enrolled to Intune, only MAM-aware apps can be managed on that device based on user identity.
 The device itself can't be managed.
-For example, you can prevent copying information between a business-related app and a private app, but you can't manage the device by using MDM.*
+For example, you can prevent copying information between a business-related app and a private app, but you can't manage the device by using MDM.

 ### **App management capabilities in Intune by platform**